azureholic/CW-Repeated-Calls/evaluations/README.md

 - **Evaluation strategies:**

-  - **Continuously evaluate production:** involves tracing, automatic evaluations, and A/B testing.
+  - **Continuously evaluate production:** involves utilising capabilities like tracing, automatic evaluations, and A/B testing.
 This approach can be expensive (although sampling can be used to reduce costs).
-    - A guide on how to set this up is provided [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents).
-I made an honest attempt at following the guide to make this work but I was not successful due to the quality of the documentation (or I missed something).
+A guide on how to set this up is provided [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents).
+I made an honest attempt at following the guide to make this work but I was not successful:

+    - At first, I struggled due to trying to use a Hub project, while the guide is for Foundry projects.
+After this, I created a Foundry project and made another attempt.
+    - The guide uses an old version of the SDK, so I had to rewrite the example code to use the latest version.
+The most recent documentation on handling AI Foundry agents I managed to find is [here](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_1.0.0b11/sdk/ai/azure-ai-agents/samples), but it contains no information on evaluations.
+    - I kept hitting rate limits when I did a simple `AgentEvaluationRequest`.
+A model redeploy or simply waiting some minutes sometimes (not always!) results in a successful evaluation (or it just randomly works, I can't say for sure).
+      - I tried increasing rate limits of models to the maximum, but to no avail
+      - This is a [known product-related issue](https://learn.microsoft.com/en-us/answers/questions/2237624/getting-rate-limit-exceeded-when-testing-ai-agent) and the recommended action is to wait...
+    - Even if we would be able to get this to consistently work, I am not sure how the evaluation is truly "continuous", when for each time that you create an evaluation you have to provide a thread_id and run_id...
+      - There is an option to sample the continuous evaluations to limit costs [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents#customize-your-sampling-configuration) (if you can figure how to actually make the evaluations continuous)
+    - I could internally reach out to the person responsible for this documentation for further information, if desired.

   - **Evaluate production:** save queries and responses/conversations to a database, then perform data preparation and feed them to an evaluation script.
 This adds storage overhead.
-    - I think this is the most practical approach for the repeated calls project.
+    - I think this is currently the most practical approach for doing evaluations, along with evaluating test scenarios.
   - **Evaluate test scenarios:** run predefined test scenarios with different models.
 The risk is that these scenarios might not accurately represent production conversations.
+    - I managed to implement this in the repeated calls project by capturing the conversations for each agent turn, then converting them to the expected `.jsonl` format, copy/pasting the dataset into the `evaluations/datasets` folder, and running the `1_local_evaluation_hub.py` script, using a Hub project.
+In this way, I could evaluate the quality of the responses of the different models.

 - **Evaluation granularity (individual agent responses vs. whole loop output):**